makevoid/paperbank/Readme.md

 You can then print wallets for yourself, or paper wallets where you deposit small amounts (ex: a buck or two) for friends that want to try bitcoin!

+note: It doesn't provide a real banking "feature", just the generations of accounts (address/private key pairs), you have to apply phisical security measure to those wallets!

+Donate to get password encrypted wallets sooner!

 ### Please Donate!